 Why 3D/4D?
 You’ll see more details in your baby’s features.
+Whose nose does he have?
+What are the shape of her eyes?
 This unique service is available to patients during their 28-32 week of pregnancy.

 Sessions are 30 minutes in length and are available:

-• Tuesday mornings – Shannon Clinic, 120 E. Beauregard
+• Tuesday mornings – Shannon Clinic Harris, 220 E. Harris

-• Thursday afternoons – Shannon Clinic, 120 E. Beauregard & Shannon Imaging Center, 3301 S. Bryant
+• Thursday afternoons – Shannon Clinic Harris, 220 E. Harris & Shannon Imaging Center, 3301 S. Bryant

 Limited appointments are available, so we encourage you to call and reserve a time as early as possible.
 Sessions are $100 and the fee is due at the time of your appointment.